 The purpose of the Middlesex academic program is to instill a love of learning and develop the skills that are essential to education in the liberal arts, the fine arts, and the sciences.
 By and large, the process for developing these skills is collaborative.
 Learning requires a meeting of faculty and student minds.
 With small classes, students have the opportunity — indeed, the obligation — to participate actively in the learning process.
+A Middlesex education depends on each student’s presence and good citizenship in class as bedrock elements of the academic program.
 While at times participation may entail simply listening attentively, more often participation calls for thoughtful class preparation and active involvement in class discussion or class presentations.
 In such circumstances teachers are best able to guide students in developing their strengths and strengthening their weaknesses.
 Students also share responsibility for monitoring their own progress and are expected to seek extra help whenever they find themselves confused or in need of further support.
 Toward this end, the School provides its students with small classes; a talented, dedicated, and accessible faculty; and the rich and varied curriculum described in the pages that follow.

 Middlesex School encourages its students to think carefully about course selection and to create each year a course of study consistent with their interests, strengths, and background.